stillmattwest/machine_learning_spec/README.md

-# machine_learning_spec
-Notes from Coursera Machine Learning Specialization
+# Notes from Coursera Machine Learning Specialization
+## From Stanford University and Deeplearnings.ai
+## Created by Andrew Ng